atsjj/ember-node/README.md

 ## Running

 1. Ensure that Node.js is installed.
+2. Run `npm install`.
-2. Run `node app/app.js` to see for yourself.
+3. Run `node app/app.js` to see for yourself.

 ## Hacking